Occupation Report · Technology

 Data Scientists score 49/100 on average — but your score depends on seniority, location, and skills.

-Take the free assessment, then get your Data Scientist Career Pivot Blueprint — a 15-page roadmap with skill gaps, 90-day action plan, salary data, and named employers.
+Take the free assessment, then get your Data Scientist Career Pivot Blueprint — a 15-page roadmap with skill gaps, a 30-day action plan with 90-day skills outlook, salary data, and named employers.

 📊Skill gap analysis per pivot path